 An electrifying Ecuadorian winger known for his blistering pace and thunderous left foot on the international stage.

-Michael Arroyo's football story is one of explosive talent and a career that spanned continents.
-Bursting onto the scene in Ecuador with Deportivo Quito, he quickly became known for his direct running and capacity for spectacular long-range goals.
-His performances earned him a regular spot in Ecuador's national team, where he was a key figure in their attacking plans for nearly a decade, including during Copa América campaigns.
-Club journeys took him to Mexico, where he enjoyed successful spells with clubs like América, and later to Brazil and the United States' MLS.
-While his club path was nomadic, his legacy is cemented in the memories of Ecuadorian fans for moments of individual brilliance, such as his stunning free-kick against England in a 2014 Miami friendly.
-Arroyo's game was pure adrenaline—a reminder of the raw, unpredictable joy a winger can bring.
+Michael Arroyo scored a stunning free-kick against England in a 2014 Miami friendly, a moment of individual brilliance that Ecuadorian fans still remember.
+Bursting onto the scene with Deportivo Quito, he became known for direct running and spectacular long-range goals.
+His performances earned him a regular spot on Ecuador's national team for nearly a decade, including Copa América campaigns.
+Club journeys took him to Mexico with América, then Brazil and the United States' MLS.
+His path was nomadic, but his game was pure adrenaline—a reminder of the raw, unpredictable joy a winger can bring.

 1981–1996